 MORLOCK NIGHT and INFERNAL DEVICES

-The as yet unnamed finale of THE LOTUS WAR, will be released 17 September 2014.
-And then we’re done with the series.
-Which will be sad! but not as sad as dragging it out for another 5 books so i can buy a Pacific island!
+ENDSINGER will be released 25 November 2014.
+And then we're done with the series.
+Which will be sad! but not as sad as dragging it out for another 5 books so I can buy a Pacific island!

 Both.
-Techinically all Steampunk is fantasy, but THE LOTUS WAR has elements of more traditional… (I hate the term, but I’m going to use it) ”High Fantasy” settings.
+Techinically all Steampunk is fantasy, but STORMDANCER has elements of more traditional… (I hate the term, but I’m going to use it) ”High Fantasy” settings.
 No magic swords or Dark Lords™ or “It’s so heavy, Sam.”
 “Cheer up Mr Frodo!”
 “But I’m so tired, Sam.”
 “Give us a kiss, Mr Frodo!” shenanigans.

 But it does have griffins.
 Well, A griffin.
 So calling it straight steampunk would kinda be like lying.